 To account for this seemingly complex construct in the field of foreign/second language learning, previous research has followed the same tradition as in general psychology.
-Social psychology, in particular, was in the limelight when Gardner and Lambert [13] proposed his influential motivation theory.
-Since then many studies were carried out, especially in the 90s in relation to this theory and on the dichotomy of instrumental /integrative motivation with contradictory results [14, 15, 10].
+Social psychology, in particular, was in the limelight when Gardner and Lambert (1972) proposed his influential motivation theory.
+Since then many studies were carried out, especially in the 90s in relation to this theory and on the dichotomy of instrumental /integrative motivation with contradictory results [11-12-13].
 It was hoped that through these studies, teachers would be able to pinpoint efficient ways of motivating their own students.
 Motivational psychology components have also been the focus of many studies.
-Some, for example, have attended to value-expectancy related components [16, 17] and many have tried to provide literature on the dichotomy of intrinsic V.S extrinsic motivation following the main principles of self determination theory proposed by Deci and Ryan (1980) [18].
+Some, for example, have attended to value-expectancy related components [14-15] and many have tried to provide literature on the dichotomy of intrinsic V.S extrinsic motivation following the main principles of self determination theory proposed by Deci and Ryan (1980) [16].
+For example, in the study by Buitendach and Witte (2005), they state that extrinsic motivation refers to other factors such as pays, coworkers and work conditions [17].

 However most, if not all, of the aforementioned studies in second/foreign language learning have focused on the concept of language learner motivation.
 Hence, the amount of past research on language teacher motivation (LTM) has been far too little relative to its importance.
 "There are very few studies discussing the nature of the motivation to teach.
 This seems, however, surprising since the teacher's level of enthusiasm and commitment is one of the most important factors that affect the learners' motivation to learn.
-Broadly speaking, if a teacher is motivated to teach, there is a good chance that his/her students will be motivated to learn" [10].
+Broadly speaking, if a teacher is motivated to teach, there is a good chance that his/her students will be motivated to learn" [11].

 On the other hand, there are some studies focusing on related issues such as teacher job satisfaction and then discussing the results under the label of motivation.
 This is, however, understandable since the two phenomena are inextricably linked through the influence each has on the other.
-Nadler and Lawler (1989) try to clarify the terms "career motivation" and "career satisfaction" [19, 20].
-Motivation is generally taken to mean a stimulus for behavior and action in the light of a particular context, while satisfaction -and indeed dissatisfaction- is usually taken to mean a product of behavior and action in the light of a particular context or environment.
-The question that preoccupied researchers in most of studies on teacher motivation was to find the factors that influenced language teachers 'to do the job well' and not only 'to get the job done' [21].
-This comes as no surprise as "with such a specific professional activity as teaching it might be realistic to expect to find certain unique motivational characteristics - for example, to identify some factors that have a special significance in terms of their impact on the motivation complex underlying teaching [10, 22].
+Nadler and Lawler (1989) try to clarify the terms "career motivation" and "career satisfaction"[18-19].
+Motivation is generally taken to mean a stimulus for behavior and action in the light of a particular context, while satisfaction-and indeed dissatisfaction-is usually taken to mean a product of behavior and action in the light of a particular context or environment.
+The question that preoccupied researchers in most of studies on teacher motivation was to find the factors that influenced language teachers 'to do the job well' and not only 'to get the job done' [20].
+This comes as no surprise as "with such a specific professional activity as teaching it might be realistic to expect to find certain unique motivational characteristics-for example, to identify some factors that have a special significance in terms of their impact on the motivation complex underlying teaching [11].